 – Thanks for talking to me Matt.
 It’s been an insightful interview.
 What’s next for you in 2020?

-I usually throw an event at Summer NAMM each year with Coil Audio, Capi and Roswell Pro Audio where we bring in bands to perform with our gear; that way people can hear what our products sounds like.
+I usually throw an event at Summer NAMM each year with Coil Audio, Capi and Roswell Pro Audio where we bring in bands to perform with our gear; that way people can hear what our products sound like.
 But with the current coronavirus situation and event cancellations, who knows what will happen in the summer?
 Apart from that, I’ll be building more mics as usual.